The Pups of Hoi An

 I guess it’s probably a fair question in a country where dog meat might appear on a menu.
 But the cute fluffy puppy that prompted the question from the visiting Australian was obviously very much loved.

 During our three months in Hanoi we saw plenty of food stalls selling dog meat, but we also saw an abundance of spoilt dogs sleeping on the steps of shops, lazily watching the world go by.

-And over the last three months in Hoi An we noted that every second house in the old town had a puppy or two kept for pleasure, not protein.
+And over the last three months in Hoi An we have noted that every second house in the old town appears to have a puppy or two kept for pleasure, not protein.

 On my daily afternoon photography-taking walks in Hoi An I would see the same dogs each day and became friendly with them during our time there, often stopping for a quick pat – and a photo op.